TenHunt/campus-marketplace/README.md

-# full-stack-web-app
+# Campus Marketplace - CMPG323 Group Project
-Repository for my Full-Stack Web App for CMPG323-2025 with group members added.
+Repository for the Campus Marketplace web app for CMPG323-2025 with group members added.

 **Group members**
 Will be added once groups are announced.